 Cecilia Rouse, a well-known labor economist, says she was drawn to economics because it is a discipline in which she can really address social problems.

-From her time as a White House adviser to her role today as dean of Princeton's Woodrow Wilson School of Public and International Affairs, economic policy has been the avenue through which Rouse has worked to make a difference.
+From her time as a White House adviser to her role today as dean of the Princeton School of Public and International Affairs, economic policy has been the avenue through which Rouse has worked to make a difference.

 "My time working for President Obama as a member of his Council of Economic Advisers — from the beginning of his presidency in 2009 through his first two years — was a thrilling time, but also a terrifying one as we saw the economy just skittering," Rouse says.
 "I worked to help develop a set of policies in a number of areas, including finding ways to make it more attractive for employers to hire workers and finding ways for workers to invest in themselves to make them more productive."